apache/flex-utilities/mavenizer/README.txt

 http://sourceforge.net/adobe/flexsdk/wiki/downloads/

 /////////////////////////////////////////////////////////////////////////////////////////
-Some information (HOWTO) to go with the MavenDeployer
+Some information (HOWTO) to go with the deployer artifacts
 /////////////////////////////////////////////////////////////////////////////////////////

-The MavenDeployer allows you to deploy any maven structured directory to a remote maven repository as soon as you've got the remote rights.

-Usage:
+The deployers are separate modules.
+Currently two implementations exist.
+1. The Maven deployer (located in deployers/maven/target/maven-deployer-1.0.0-full.jar)
+2. The Aether deployer (located in deployers/aether/target/aether-deployer-1.0.0-full.jar)

+The Maven-Deployer expects Maven to be installed on your system and issues a set of commandline commands in order to deploy the artifacts.
+This is the safest approach if you haven any special settings that need to be handled in order to deploy the artifacts.

+The Aether-Deplyoer uses the Maven-Internal aether libraries to deploy the artifacts from within the running JVM.
+This makes this approach a lot faster than the Maven-Deployer.

+/////////////////////////////////////////
+Usage for the Maven Deployer:
+/////////////////////////////////////////

-java -cp flex-sdk-converter-1.0.jar org.apache.flex.utilities.converter.deployer.maven.MavenDeployer "directory" "repositoryId" "url" "mvn"
+java -cp {home}/deployers/maven/target/maven-deployer-1.0.0-full.jar "directory" "repositoryId" "url" "mvn"

-The MavenDeployer needs 4 ordered parameters separated by spaces:
+The Maven-Deployer needs 4 ordered parameters separated by spaces:
     1- directory: The path to the directory to deploy.
     2- repositoryId: Server Id to map on the <id> under <server> section of settings.xml.
     3- url: URL where the artifacts will be deployed.
     4- mvn: The path to the mvn.bat / mvn.sh.

+/////////////////////////////////////////
+Usage for the Maven Deployer:
+/////////////////////////////////////////

+java -cp {home}/deployers/aether/target/maven-aether-1.0.0-full.jar "directory" "url" ["username" "password]

+The Aether-Deployer needs 2 ordered parameters separated by spaces:
+    1- directory: The path to the directory to deploy.
+    2- url: URL where the artifacts will be deployed.
+Optionally you can provide the username and password that is used for deploying artifacts.
+    3- username: The username needed to log-in to the remote repository.
+    4- password: The password needed to log-in to the remote repository.